MattDiMu/hbaas/factors.md

 The application will connect to other services/webservers depending on the webpages that shall be transformed.
 All these external services are unessential for the application to work properly.

 5. ✓ Build, release, run
-The build and run stages are strictly separate.
-The docker built itself creates a software artifact (tagged docker image), which is "readonly" and can then be combined with configuration (environmental variables) to be executed.
+The build and run stages are strictly separated.
+The docker build creates a software artifact (= tagged docker image), which is "readonly" and can then be combined with configuration (= environmental variables) to be executed in whatever stage necessary.

 6. ✓ Processes
 The application is stateless by design (see #8 and #9) and therefore fullfills this factor without any further adaptions.

 7. ✓ Port binding
-Using Express.js as web application framework (around the http server provided by Node.js itself) the application does not depend on any runtime injection of a webserver into the execution environment.
-The application provides a binding to http port 8080 (optionally configurable via the environmental variable `HBAAS_PORT`).
+By using Express.js as web application framework (around the http server provided by Node.js itself), the application does not depend on any runtime injection of a webserver into the execution environment.
+The application provides a binding to http port 8080 (if not configured otherwise through the environmental variable `HBAAS_PORT`).

 8. ✓ Concurrency
 This application is designed in a stateless request-response-model, where the result of each request is fully returned in the corresponding http response.
-This application design allow it to scale horizontally very well as arbitrary docker instances can be started parallel (as long as a load balancer distributes the load).
+This application design allows it to scale horizontally very well as arbitrary docker instances can be started parallel (as long as a load balancer distributes the load between them).

 9. ✓ Disposability
 This application is designed in a stateless request-response-model, which makes it very robust.
-New instances can be started very quickly and existing instances shut down gracefully when receiving the SIGTERM signal by shutting down only after the existing Jobs are handled (see `./src/server.ts`)
+New instances can be started very quickly and existing instances shut down gracefully when receiving the SIGTERM signal by shutting down only after the existing requests/jobs are handled (see `./src/server.ts#23`)

 10. ✓ Dev/prod parity
 The same technology stack (node + npm) is used with the same versions in all stages.
 Docker helps to ensure this parity in the different stages as well.

 11. ✓ Logs
-Instead of using a logging framework like winston, the app simply writes all logging information to stdout using the builtin object `console` and the provided log-levels on it.
-The execution environment is then responsible for handling this stream of logging information from then on.
+Instead of using a logging framework like winston, the app simply writes all logging information to stdout using the builtin `console` object.
+The execution environment is then responsible for handling this stream of logging information from the stdout.

 12. ✓ (not applicable) Admin processes
-As this application currently does not have any admin/management tasks, they cannot be implemented falsely.
-In a fictional scenario where a redis db is used to store the current queue of jobs and admin-scripts for managing/purging this queue were necessary, I would implement it within the application and make these scripts executable over an admin gui using the same database connection.
+As this application does not have any admin/management tasks, they cannot be implemented falsely.
+In a fictional scenario where a redis db is used to store the current queue of jobs and admin-scripts are then used for managing this queue, I would implement these admin-scripts within the application itself (optionally organized in a separate subdirectory or separate npm module).
+This way these scripts could use even the same redis connection as the application does.